-You can identify the presence of this deadly metal in your body through hair mineral analysis or a Urine Toxic and Essential Elements Test and detox it with a Myers Detox Protocol.
+You can identify the presence of this deadly metal in your body through hair mineral analysis or a Urine Toxic and Essential Elements Test.
 I pinpointed thallium as one of the sources of my own ill health and detoxed quite a bit of it.

 When I first began calculating certain ratios used to determine thallium toxicity from my own hair mineral analysis, I discovered that I was thallium toxic.
 I was shocked.
 Even though I had been detoxing for years, I was still inexplicably tired and not quite where I wanted to be with my health.
 I became frustrated with my own progress because I knew something was blocking my path to better wellness.